 The Town of Normal follows model ordinances to protect native vegetation and uses stormwater best management practices for managing detention basins, ditches and stream buffers.
 This approach was created collaboratively with the McLean County Ecology Action Center, Illinois State University and experts at Cardno, an agency dedicated to improving environments.

 Through the collaboration, the Town of Normal, the Ecology Action Center and Illinois State University have identified mutually beneficial opportunities for meaningful student involvement.
-As a result, as of Fall 2021, two efforts underway to learn more about creeks, detention basins, ditches and streams.
+Beginning in 2021, two efforts launched to learn more about wildlife and vegetation around creeks, detention basins, ditches and streams.

 Identifying active wildlife